Gonzalez

 Research

 According to general relativity, gravitational waves are ripples in spacetime that are produced when massive astronomical objects suffer violent processes, like black hole collisions.
-These ripples travel through the universe, and when they pass through the Michelson interferometers, they affect the fringes in them.
+These ripples travel almost unperturbed through the universe, and when they pass through the Michelson interferometers, they affect the fringes in them.
 Being able the "view" the universe through these ripples of spacetime will open a complete new window to the universe.

 Background

 I was born in 1965 in Córdoba, Argentina.
-I attended the University of Córdoba to pursue my "Licienciatura" (similar to a M.Sc.), and graduated in 1988.
-I moved to Syracuse University in 1989, where I got my Ph.D. with a wonderful advisor, Peter Saulson, working on Brownian Motion of a Torsion Pendulum (as an example of the application of the Fluctuation Dissipation Theorem to predict the spectrum of thermal noise, as we do for gravitational wave detectors).
+I attended the University of Córdoba to pursue my "Licenciatura" (similar to a M.Sc.), and graduated in 1988.
+I moved to Syracuse University in 1989, where I got my Ph.D. with a wonderful advisor, Peter Saulson, measuring the Brownian Motion of a Torsion Pendulum (as an example of the application of the Fluctuation Dissipation Theorem to predict the spectrum of thermal noise, as we do for gravitational wave detectors).
 When I graduated in 1995, I went to work with the MIT-LIGO group in 1995 as a staff scientist.
 I joined the faculty of Penn State in 1997, and the faculty of Lousiana State University in 2001.